usi-dag/counting-vectorial/README.md

 In order to instrument every iteration of the JVBench benchmark, the implementation of a JVBench plugin was needed.
 This plugin, through the use of a Socket, tells the PinTool when an iteration starts and ends.

 ## Instructions being instrumented
 All vectorial instructions of the type SSE/SSE2/SSE3/SSSE3/SSE4.1/SSE4.2/AVX are being instrumented.
-A list of all their mnemonics can be found in the file 'vectorialInstructions.txt'.
+A list of all their mnemonics can be found in the file 'x86_vectorial_instructions.txt'.
 Instructions to instrument can be added or removed from this file.

 ### Using the PinTool with JVBench